AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/authentication-keys.md

 ## Composer auth environment variable

-The following method is best to prevent accidental exposure of sensitive credentials in a public Git-based repository.
+The following method is the best way to prevent accidental exposure of sensitive credentials in a public Git-based repository.

 **To add authentication keys using an environment variable**: